-- → Were objects or items left at the scene that suggest the crime was the work of a paramilitary or extremist organization? - → Is there evidence that such a group is active in the neighborhood (e.g., posters, graffiti or leaflets?)
+- → Were objects or items left at the crime scene suggesting that the crime was the work of a paramilitary or extremist organization? - → Is there evidence that such a group is active in the neighbourhood (e.g., posters, graffiti or leaflets?)